-The bar is a ring Four people-deep and everyone stands and I sip my beer looking across at punks and abuelas in furs and tourists and middle-aged men in gold and polyester.
+The bar is a ring four people deep and everyone stands and I sip my beer looking across at punks and abuelas and tourists and middle-aged men in gold and polyester.
 There are no cliques here; leisure is communal.
 An intense amount of eye contact is acceptable in Spain.
-At least four sets of eyes are fixed on me.
 I’m suddenly conscious of how high the waist of my pants is.
 I’m still too soft for this.

 The sandwich is good and the meat is ribboned with fat.
 Between bites I’m sending lewd messages to a guy a thousand miles away.
 Electronic love has lost all its taboo in a world where I have two apps on my phone that can get me bottom-shelf sex with a flick of the wrist.
 These are the kind of messages that shouldn’t see the cold light of day and I’m not entirely sure how the cloud works but he’s got a way about him and you can tell by my dark lipstick that I’m a hedonist.
 Send.

 I had a bad breakup a year ago and broke up with the city of San Francisco too.
 Came to Spain on an easy visa for a change of scenery and for Hemingway.
 The scenes changed but I have no stomach for bullfighting.